pranjalbareth/devlog-sstc-12146/content/pages/index.md

     recent_count: 3
   - type: cta_section
     title: Want to Contribute ?
+    subtitle: >-
-    subtitle: 'If you are willing to contribute a resourcefull article '
+      If you are willing to contribute a resourcefull article to the community for free
     actions:
       - label: Learn More
         url: /features